 A rite of passage as a child is building a fort!
 We have all done it.
 We should do it.
 We all love it!
 So, come together as a family and make yourself the perfect home within a home.
 You can make a cushion fort, sheet Fort or even a cardboard box fort.
 As long you can climb inside, anything can be a fort!

-It doesn’t matter whether you and your family are top grade artists or can barely draw a decent stick figure, drawing is entertaining and relaxing activity you can do together.
-Grab some scrap paper and your colourful pencils and work some masterpieces.
+It doesn’t matter whether you and your family are top grade artists or can barely draw a decent stick figure, drawing is an entertaining and relaxing activity you can do together.
+Grab some scrap paper and your colored pencils and work on some masterpieces.
 You can google “How to draw” and you can find easy tutorials on how to draw anything your family wants!
 A dinosaur, a racing car, fairies, princess, animals, etc or visit some how-to-draw websites for kids.
-If you prefer it, you can also bring out the colouring books or print off some free colouring pages.
+If you prefer it, you can also bring out the coloring books or print off some free coloring pages.
 Just let loose and get creative!

 8. Make cards/letters

-Teach your family the ‘old fashioned’ way of communicating from back in the day before texting and snapchat!
-Have an afternoon where you write letters or make cards to send to love ones.
-Everyone loves to receive a personal letter/card in the post these days, as it is rare to get something int the post which isn’t a bill, or a pizza leaflet these days!
-This would be a special treat for Grandparents, friends or cousins.
-Use stamps, glitter, paints and create a card to send or give – it’s a great opportunity for the children to practice their handwriting too!
+Teach your family the ‘old fashioned’ way of communicating from back in the day before texting and Snapchat!
+Have an afternoon where you write letters or make cards to send to loved ones.
+Everyone loves to receive a personal letter/card in the post these days, as it is rare to get something in the post which isn’t a bill, or a pizza leaflet these days!
+This would be a special treat for Grandparents, friends, or cousins.
+Use stamps, glitter, paints, and create a card to send or give – it’s a great opportunity for the children to practice their handwriting too!

 9. Make a family magazine

-You could be The Incredibles, the Von Trapp Family or anything you can imagine!
+You could be The Incredibles, the Von Trapp Family, or anything you can imagine!
 Dressing up is a wonderful activity you can do as a family.
 You may have children’s costumes already or you can let them loose in your closet!
-You can also get out some of your older clothes (not the best/expensive clothing!) and some costume jewellery or accessories.
-You can run around making up stories together, getting into character and creating your own worlds.
+You can also get out some of your older clothes (not the best/expensive clothing!) and some costume jewelry or accessories.
+You can run around making up stories together, getting into character, and creating your own worlds.

 12. Face Painting

-Become a tiger, strawberry or a straight up mess and have some family fun with face painting.
-You can buy fairly low-cost face paints from craft shops and costume shops or, if you are brave, let your children let lose in your makeup!
-Pull up references on the internet and let you children create their own masterpieces on your face.
+Become a tiger, strawberry, or a straight-up mess and have some family fun with face painting.
+You can buy fairly low-cost face paints from craft shops and costume shops or, if you are brave, let your children let loose in your makeup!
+Pull up references on the internet and let your children create their own masterpieces on your face.
 Or create your own their own faces!
 You can be anything you want and have a lot of giggles together as a family in the messy progress.